djspiewak/sbt-github-packages/README.md

 The default token automagically-provided to all repositories works with GitHub Packages.
 So in other words, if you add `GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}` to your workflow's `env` section, things should work out just fine.
 The token in question is a JWT *bearer* token, not a conventional OAuth token.

 Despite the fact that this token is documented as "scoped to the current repository", it will actually allow for *read* access to all public packages, not just in the current repository but in other repositories as well.

-We haven't yet tested whether or not this holds for *private* packages within the same organization, but I would assume not.
+It will NOT allow for read access to *private* packages within the same organization.
+You might see the following issue `[error]   not found: https://maven.pkg.github.com/...`.
+In order to pass, you have to create personal access token with [read:packages](https://developer.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/#available-scopes) scope and use it `GITHUB_TOKEN: ${{ secrets.TOKEN_WITH_READ_PACKAGES_SCOPE }}`

 ### Keys